Debenhams’ credit card is packed with rewards for its most loyal customers, but also makes a decent deal for the rest of your purchases.

 - Additional cards.
 You can nominate up to three additional cardholders, provided they are aged over 18, are your spouse, partner or other close relative, a UK resident, and live at the same address as you.

-- No foreign currency transaction fee.
-If you use your card to buy foreign currency, you won’t pay a transaction fee, provided the amount requested is lower than 75% of your credit limit, or less than £1,000 a day.
+- Travel money.
+If you use your card to buy foreign currency at Debenhams Travel Money bureau, you won’t pay a transaction fee, provided the amount requested is lower than 75% of your credit limit, or less than £1,000 a day.

 - Online account management.
 You can register to use Debenhams’ online account management facility.
 Through this, you can make payments, check the available balance on your card, update your details and carry out a range of other tasks involved in servicing your account.